vkhikhlov/kotlin-vue-wrappers/kotlin-vue/README.md

 language.
 JSX may be a good alternative, but Kotlin with his type-safe builders, static type checking, modern language constructions may significantly facilitate development of complex ui systems.
 In addition, may be you don't know, but [Vue's templates actually are compiled into render functions](https://vuejs.org/v2/guide/render-function.html#Template-Compilation).

+The example given above can be found in the [examples section](examples).